JasonPeral/JasonPeral/README.md

 </p>

 <p align="center">
-  Currently working in Network Operations, passionate about all things technology, particularly IT and Cybersecurity.
+  Currently working in Network Operations, passionate about all things technology, particularly Sofware Development and Cybersecurity.
 Constantly honing my skills daily to stay ahead in this dynamic and ever-evolving field.
 </p>

 <p align="center">